Kevin Robinzine

-Kevin Bernard Robinzine (born April 12, 1966 in Fort Worth, Texas) was a 1988 Olympic gold medalist in the men's 4 × 400 meter relay for the United States, where he ran the third leg.
+Kevin Bernard Robinzine (born April 12, 1966) is a former American sprinter who was a 1988 Olympic gold medalist in the men's 4 × 400 meter relay for the United States, where he ran the third leg.
 The team equalled the world and Olympic record from 1968 in Mexico with 2:56.16.

 Running for the SMU Mustangs track and field program, Robinzine anchored the winning 1986 4 × 400 meter relay at the NCAA Division I Outdoor Track and Field Championships.